 He had accompanied the younger man on one of those rambles which he had hitherto taken alone.
 He had not broken down Meade's reserve, but he had won his admiration and regard.
 Vandeventer was not unknown in engineering circles.
 In earthwork he was by way of being an authority.
 His experience had been varied and extensive.
 Meade's reserve and reticence rather hurt the older engineer.
 He had invited confidence and had even given his affection.
 He intimated delicately that if the other were under a cloud Vandeventer might be in a position to help him.
 It was fortunate for Meade's purpose of concealment, for his incognito, that most of his engineering work had been done abroad and that he had been out of touch with American engineering for practically the whole of his career.
 Vandeventer was a Harvard man, too, and that made it especially hard for Meade to keep from betraying himself.
-As a matter of fact, the younger man actually longed to make a clean breast c it, but he could not quite bring himself to do it yet.
+As a matter of fact, the younger man actually longed to make a clean breast c. it, but he could not quite bring himself to do it yet.
 That might come later.

-Three months ought to see the completion of the dam and the long canal, which was to carry the stored water to the irrigation ditches below.
-Vandeventer was already making plans for another big job, and he had decided, in his own mind, that among the slide-board, and screwed it carefully subordinates whom he would take on the tripod.
-Vandeventer's eyes with him the newcomer should have the first chance.
-Vandeventer felt "Come outside," he said, leading the proud and satisfied when he surveyed way to the side of the hill, "and set it the work that had been accomplished in the six months of labor.
+Three months ought to see the com pletion of the dam and the long canal, which was to carry the stored water to the irrigation ditches below.
+Vandeventer was already making plans without a moment's hesitation, and for another big job, and he had derapidly unscrewed the head from the cided, in his own mind, that among the slide-board, and screwed it carefully subordinates whom he would take with him the newcomer should have the first chance.
+Vandeventer felt proud and satisfied when he surveyed the work that had been accomplished muning with himself, considering cease- up there over the tack in that stake in the six months of labor.
 To be sure the delay in the completion of the spillway disquieted him a little.
-The dam had reached the spillway level a fortnight before, and had now passed it.
-Indeed, on the fifth of January the dam builders were within five feet of the top; that is, the crest He could have done it in less, but he of the dam was 120 feet above the level of the valley.
+The dam had reached the spillway level a fortnight before, and had now the top of Spanish mesa, and from its if it is done inside of a minute; thirty passed it.
+Indeed, on the fifth of January the dam builders were within five feet of the top; that is, the crest to him.
+He could look down into the He could have done it in less, but he of the dam was 120 feet above the was a little out of practice, he said level of the valley.
 They ad planned to run the spillway around the eastern end of the dam.
-The rock drills and dynamite which had been ordered had finally arrived in December, and seven feet below the intended top of the dam; that is, it was now about two feet deeper than the actual crest of the dam, but it still lacked five feet of its designed depth.

-The rainy season, an inspection of the records had shown, was not due ers."
+The rock drills and dynamite which had been ordered had finally arrived in December, and by putting as many as possible to crooked course of the Picket Wire.
+The cal side of it, sir," answered Meade, work on the spillway Vandeventer had big grass-covered, but otherwise bare turning a little pale and wondering succeeded in opening it for its entire other all evening.
+No one noticed it how far Vandeventer would press his width to an average depth of about seven feet below the intended top of the dam; that is, it was now about "Practical, yes, and theoretical too, two feet deeper than the actual crest Til be bound, but I don't seek to pry of the dam, but it still lacked five feet The rainy season, an inspection of the records had shown, was not due ers."
 How young Roberts, the mysterious engineer, uses his talents and knowledge to good advantage is told in the next installment-he gets the opportunity to wipe out all disgrace, real or fancied.
 (TO BE CONTINUED.)
+Alexandria.